 Figure 3 and 4 are histograms of the UIP coefficients and their t-statistics significance across many repeated samples.
-Figure 3 (top panel) plots the histogram of the estimated UIP coefficients on N = 1000samples of T = 300.
+Figure 3 (top panel) plots the histogram of the estimated UIP coefficients on N = 1000 samples of T = 300.
 It shows that the vast majority of the estimates are negative.
 As Figure 4 (top panel) shows these are usually not significant statistically.
 For the large sample of T = 3000 the bottom panel of Figure 3 indicates the distribution of the estimates and shows that there are no positive values obtained.
-Also these coefficients are significant in large samples
+Also these coefficients are significant in large samples distorted precision are 0.3, 0.95 and 0.03 respectively.

-Column (2) of Table 6 considers a case in which the noise-to-signal ratio in the true DGP is much higher than in the benchmark model.
-In that case, the estimated UIP coefficient is positive.
-For that parameterization the steady state Kalman gain for the true DGP, high distorted precision and low distorted precision are 0.3, 0.95 and 0.03 respectively.
 The Kalman gain used by the agent in updating the estimated hidden state is time-varying to reflect the optimal response of the agents to "good" and "bad" news.
-This optimal time-variation implies two opposing forces on $\hat{\beta}$: the underreaction makes the coefficient become negative and the overreaction effect pushes it to be larger than 1.
+This optimal time-variation implies two opposing forces on $\hat{\beta}$ : the underreaction makes the coefficient become negative and the overreaction effect pushes it to be larger than 1.
 The combined effect depends on how far apart are the distorted gains from the one implied by the true DGP.
 In the benchmark case, as reported in Table 2, the true noise-to-signal ratio is small.
-In that case the overreaction channel is dominated because the Kalman gain implied by σ_V^L is closer to the reference model.
-Intuitively, if σ_V is close to 0 any $\sigma_V^L < \sigma_V$ will make a small difference on the implied gain.
+In that case the overreaction channel is dominated because the Kalman gain implied by $\sigma_V^L$ is closer to the reference model.
+Intuitively, if $\sigma_V$ is close to 0 any $\sigma_V^L < \sigma_V$ will make a small difference on the implied gain.
 However, if $\sigma_V^H > \sigma_V$ the distorted gain can be considerably smaller.
-In the variant reported in Table 6.B., the gain under the reference model is closer to the one implied by σ_V^H , so the underreaction effect is less active.
+In the variant reported in Table 6.B., the gain under the reference model is closer to the one implied by $\sigma_V^H$ , so the underreaction effect is less active.
 That is the reason why the estimated UIP coefficient is positive.